image from the Suffolk Chronical And Mercury – 1918

 Sarah M.A.
 Clayton, 27, born Stonham.

 Horace was 25 years old, a Grocer & Draper’s Assistant.
 He was visitor to 64 year old, Alfred John Bloomfield, a Coach Builder’s Salesman.

 Horace’s mother, Harriet Piper died July 1899, Kersey.
 His father, Haywood Piper died June 1908, Kersey.

 Probate to Maud Abbie May Piper – widow.

 Soldiers’ Effects to Maud A.E.
 Piper – widow.

 On the 3rd November 1917, St. Margaret’s Church, Ipswich, Horace married Maud Abbie May Bloomfield, born 1894, Ipswich.

-Horace is also remembered on St. Michael’s Church War Memorial Ipswich.
+Horace is also remembered on the war memorial at St. Michael’s Church, Ipswich.